 2010-10-14 to present

-Sherman Barn - Active The Sherman Barn is pasture site on Sherman Island, that is managed by the California Department of Water Resources (DWR).
+Sherman Barn - Retired The Sherman Barn is pasture site on Sherman Island, that is managed by the California Department of Water Resources (DWR).
 A flux tower equipped to analyze energy, H2O, CO2, and CH4 fluxes was installed on June, 2018.
 This site also has and automated soil chamber system for N2O from Whendee Silver's lab.

 2018-07-11 to 2020-07-09